 Shared hosting is commonly when you have a lot of websites, a lot of customers, on one server.
-That means your website is on the same server as your competitors' or your partners' or anybody that has a website on the internet.
-You can go to GoDaddy or SiteGround and get a shared server.
+That means your website is on the same server as your competitors or your partners or anybody that has a website on the internet.
+You can go to SiteGround and get a shared server.
 They're usually inexpensive so that you are renting that space with many other people.

 Think of it as you owning a house and you've got a mortgage to pay, versus you renting an apartment in an apartment complex and many people are paying for the mortgage.

 There are some vulnerabilities to that.
 A couple of vulnerabilities being if one of the sites on the server is slow, your site can slow down.
 If one of the sites on the server gets hacked, your site can get hacked.
 It's more vulnerable now.
 There's a lot of other things to think about like if one other site is using too many resources and the server goes down, that means your website is going down even though your website did nothing wrong.